digitalrebar/provision/doc/arch/data.rst

    support.
 2. The .Repos, .MachineRepos, and .InstallRepos functions that are available at template expansion time.
-These return a list of Repo objects, and re described in more detail in the Template section.
+These return a list of Repo objects, and are described in more detail in the Template section.
 3. The .Install and .Lines functions available on each Repo object.

 The package-repositories Param